Interested in investing in farmland? FarmTogether is a way to invest in farming operations without the hassle of owning a farm.

 FarmTogether is a real estate crowdfunding platform with a twist.
 Instead of investing in commercial or residential buildings, you invest in farming operations.

-The company was started by Artem Milichuk, who has over a decade of experience in agricultural finance.
+The company was founded in 2017 by Artem Milichuk, who has over a decade of experience in agricultural finance.
 Investors who take part in FarmTogether’s mission can own shares of varying types of farms.

 Although a smaller percentage of investors choose farmland as an investment, it is a logical investment since food is an everyday necessity.
 Additionally, agricultural assets have a long history of steady returns.